June 17–August 17, 2020

 Chantal Rousseau, Kathleen Sellars, Francisco Corbett, Diane Black, Jocelyn Purdie, Dave Gordon, Erika Olson, Simon Andrew, Marney McDiarmid + Grace MacDonald, Kilombo, ck nosun, Don Maynard, Jan Allen + Cheryl Pagurek, Matt Rogalsky, Corcoran Peppley + Josh Lyon, and Maureen Sheridan

-Co-presented by Skeleton Park Arts Festival + the Union Gallery
+Co-presented by Union Gallery and Skeleton Park Arts Festival

 Next Door is a temporary art exhibition in the Skeleton Park neighbourhood featuring original works of art by local artists dispersed throughout the area.
 Installations may be seen by the public from a safe distance outside of homes, through windows, and in the natural elements as they make their way through the Skeleton Park neighbourhood.

 The project is a collaborative effort between the Skeleton Park Arts Festival and the Union Gallery and acts as a response to the current and ever-shifting moment we find ourselves facing in relation to public health.
 Next Door emphasizes the hyperlocal—celebrating and making public practices of “next-door neighbour” artists.
 The project addresses recent changes we are all adapting to, including staying at home, spending an increased amount of time wandering around our neighbourhoods, and coping with the lack of communal gatherings.
 Next Door aims to bring artmaking and viewing together as a form of supporting mental health and community building during an unprecedented moment of extreme isolation.
 The project also responds to the current inability to open galleries’ doors, and encourages community engagement with art in an open space, within a safe distance and at one’s own pace.

 Artist Statements and Biographies